Redshift weighted galaxy number counts: Results and discussion

-In the forecasts of type B, we investigate the effect of a constant $\ell = 300$ cut-off across all bins.
+} In the forecasts of type B, we investigate the effect of a constant $\ell = 300$ \rut{($D_\perp \sim \frac{r(z)}{100}$, see Table \ref{table:300Dperp})} cut-off across all bins.
 The Euclid-like survey's constraints from this kind of forecast are comparable to those from \cite{Hernandez-Monteagudo:2020xnl} and, more importantly, the constraints from the individual $C_\ell^\zeta$ spectrum are stronger than those from the individual $C_\ell^\Delta$ spectrum.
-This is not the case for the SKAII-like survey and can be understood by noting the following: while for the Euclid-like survey we typically have $\ell_{\rm rad}>300$, so that improving on the radial information truly includes smaller modes into the analysis, this is not the case for the SKAII-like survey, where most bins have $\ell_{\rm rad}<300$.
-The effect is even more pronounced in the Euclid-like analysis of Ref.~\cite{Hernandez-Monteagudo:2020xnl} which considers bins with are about a factor 2 more narrow (they have $\si_z=0.01$).
+This is not the case for the SKAII-like survey and can be understood by noting the following (compare Tables \ref{table:lrad} and \ref{table:300Dperp}): while for the Euclid-like survey we typically have \rut{$D_{\rm \parallel}<D_{\perp}(\ell=300)$, so that improving on the radial information using $\zeta$ truly includes smaller modes in the analysis, this is not the case for the SKAII-like survey, where most bins have $D_\parallel>D_\perp(\ell=300)$. } The effect is even more pronounced in the Euclid-like analysis of Ref.~\cite{Hernandez-Monteagudo:2020xnl} since it considers bins which are about a factor 2 more narrow (they have $\si_z=0.01$).